OpenFactorioServerManager/factorio-server-manager/docker/README.md

 # Docker Image with SSL reverse-proxy and authentication

 ## How to use?
-First run `docker build -t factorio-server-manager` in this directory.
+First run `docker build -t factorio-server-manager .` in this directory.

-Now you can start the container by running `docker run --name factorio-manager -d -p80:80 -p443:443 -p34197:34197/udp factorio-server-manager`
+Now you can start the container by running `docker run --name factorio-manager -d -p 80:80 -p 443:443 -p 34197:34197/udp factorio-server-manager`

 Your default credentials can be retrieved by checking the output of `docker logs factorio-manager`